pantonante/docker-cps/README.md

-# Docker image for CSP
+# Docker image for Constraint Programming (CPs)

 ## Prerequisites

-- make 3.81+
-    - Ubuntu users: Be aware of [make 3.81 defect 483086](https://bugs.launchpad.net/ubuntu/+source/make-dfsg/+bug/483086) which exists in 14.04 LTS but is fixed in 15.04+
-- docker 1.9.0+
+- Docker 1.9.0+
+- Docker-compose (or make 3.81+)

 ## Quickstart

-1. Run `make image` to create the image
-2. Run `make run` to run and connect to the container
+Run `docker-compose up` and connect to the container! :clap:
-3. Run `make stop` to stop the server

-Now open `work/index.ipynb`.

 ## Need more Python packages?